-Even eCommerce stores with super attractive and high-quality products may often stumble in the product display department.
-Like a cluttered display with too much information or distracting elements.
+Even high-ticket eCommerce stores may often stumble in the product display department.

 1. One-size-fits-all is old school.
 Categories are cool.